BestTimesToVisit.com Logo

 packing

 Pack layers, no matter the season!
 New England weather is notoriously fickle.
-Even in summer, evenings can get cool, especially by the coast, so a fleece or light jacket is a must.
-Think t-shirts, long-sleeved shirts, a sweater, and a waterproof outer shell.
+Even in summer, evenings can get cool, especially by the coast.
+Think t-shirts, a fleece or sweater, and a waterproof jacket – you'll thank yourself when a sudden shower or sea breeze rolls in.

 money

-Take advantage of farmers' markets for fresh, local produce and artisanal goods – often cheaper and tastier than supermarkets.
-Many vendors accept cash only, so keep some small bills handy for those delicious maple syrups or fresh berries.
+Take advantage of farmers' markets for affordable and delicious local produce and baked goods.
+Many vendors accept cash only, so keep some small bills on hand.
+It's a fantastic way to sample regional specialties and support local farmers.

 safety